Different types of tertiary provider

 Government training establishments

-These are a state-owned organisations that offer education or training, for example NZ Police Training Services and New Zealand Army.
+Government training establishments are state-owned organisations that offer education or training, for example, NZ Police Training Services and the New Zealand Army.

 Last reviewed: Has this been useful?
 Tell us what you think.